InteropIO/js-examples/README.md

 ### Intents

+This example contains two applications that use the [Intents API](https://docs.glue42.com/glue42-concepts/intents/javascript/index.html).

 #### Client List

+Select a client to start the Client Portfolio application with the selected client as its context.
+If the Client Portfolio application is already running, selecting a client will update its context.

 #### Client Portfolio

+This application is registered as an Intent handler and will be started when you select a client in the Client List application, or if already running, its context will be updated and it will show the selected client's portfolio.

 ### Interop Request/Response

-This example contains two applications which use an Interop method to communicate.
+This example contains two applications which use the [Interop API](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/interop/javascript/index.html) to communicate.

 #### Interop Request

-Registers an Interop method that will show details about a selected company from the Company List app.
+Select a company from the list to [invoke an Interop method](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/interop/javascript/index.html#method_invocation) registered by the Interop Response app.

 #### Interop Response

-Select a company from the list to invoke the Interop method that will show details about the selected company in the Company Details app.
+[Registers an Interop method](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/interop/javascript/index.html#method_registration) that will show details about the selected company in the Interop Request app.

 ### Interop Streaming

-Basic Interop Streaming example consisting of an Interop Publisher and an Interop Subscriber app.
+Basic [Interop Streaming](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/interop/javascript/index.html#streaming) example consisting of an Interop Publisher and an Interop Subscriber apps.

 #### Interop Publisher